 - Chair of the MBS Ltd Board: Ross Barker (firstname.lastname@example.org)

 - Chair of the Finance, Risk & Audit Committee: Annette Kimmitt (email@example.com).

 If a person making a report about a disclosable matter does not feel comfortable raising their disclosure with a Whistleblower Governance Officer, he/she can also raise it with any of the following:

-- an officer or senior manager of MBS.
-For these purposes, a senior manager includes any member of the Executive Leadership Team; or
+- An officer or senior manager of MBS.
+For these purposes, a senior manager includes any member of the Executive Leadership Team

 Disclosures to external regulatory bodies

 While MBS encourages disclosures to be made internally, a person making a disclosure under this Policy may choose to raise to make a disclosure outside of MBS with any of the following bodies, as relevant: